HeyImGus/ejcp-decide/README.md

 To run "make test_all", you need a folder named input-DECIDE with Yojson files in it.
 It tests the compiled program with all the files in the input-DECIDE folder.

-After compiling, you can test on a single file with "./main.native -f FILE"
+After compiling, you can test on a single file with "./main.native FILE"